-If you are coming all the way to Tokyo, you want to make your shopping experience memorable.
-Grab these five unique souvenirs that you can only find here in Tokyo.
+If you are coming all the way to Tokyo, you want to make your Japanese souvenirs just as memorable as your new experiences.
+Not only that, but you want to impress your family and friends back home by getting them the perfect gift from Japan.
+Grab these five unique souvenirs that you can only find in Tokyo.

 KIDDY LAND KIDDY LAND原宿店